Arkansas Computer and Electronic Waste Recycling Grants Program

 Annual Recycling Activity Survey

-- Due to ADEQ by Aug.
+- Due to DEQ by Aug.
 15 each year

 Annual Progress Report

-- Due to ADEQ by Feb.
+- Due to DEQ by Feb.
 1 each year

 - An expense itemization list must be included with the progress report if any funds have been expended during the reporting period.